 Bread crumbs are a crucial ingredient in the kitchen and they're so adaptable!
 Come see if you know all there is to know about them — we bet you'll learn something new today!

-So, you’re in the middle of whipping up a recipe and you reach to grab your bread crumbs, only to realize that you barely have any left in the carton.
+So, you're in the middle of whipping up a recipe and you reach to grab your bread crumbs… Only to realize you barely have any left in the carton.
 You could freak out and call your husband, asking him to stop at the grocery store on his way home…

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 …OR you could keep your cool and do one of two things: 1) grab one of the many breadcrumb substitutions from your pantry, or 2) make your own like the master shelf cooker that you are!
 (And the crowd goes wild, ahhhhhh!!!)

 Keep on reading to learn how to do just that, plus get tons more of our great tips!
 You're seriously going to know everything there is to know about bread crumbs by the end of it. 😉

 WHAT ARE BREAD CRUMBS AND HOW CAN YOU USE ‘EM?